Kayn-Pleiades/Team-Profile-Generator/README.md

 ### Commit 17: endPage
 When 'I am done' is selected on the menu, the end of the html is added and the app ends.
 Now for the other two types of employees.
 After that, I should be about done!

+### Commit 18: Engineer Card
+The process to add engineers to the page is now functioning!